hanna-tseran/maxout_expected_gradients/README.md

 # Expected Gradients of Maxout Networks and Consequences to Parameter Initialization

-Official repository for the Expected Gradients of Maxout Networks paper
+Official repository for the Expected Gradients of Maxout Networks and Consequences to Parameter Initialization paper